-The programme in 2017 consisted of serological screening of blood samples from poultry.
-Poultry deemed at risk for exposure to influenza type A were preferentially sampled as outlined in Commission Decision 2010/367/EC (2).
-The sample selection was based upon a risk assessment published by the Norwegian Veterinary Institute in February 2006 (3).
-The sample selection in 2017 included chickens, turkeys, ducks and quails.
+The programme in 2019 consisted of serological screening of blood samples from poultry.
+Poultry deemed at risk for exposure to influenza type A were preferentially sampled as outlined in Commission Decision 2010/367/EC (3).
+The sample selection was based upon a risk assessment published by the Norwegian Veterinary Institute in February 2006 (4).
+The sample selection in 2019 included chickens, turkeys, ducks, geese and emus.

-In addition to the samples taken from farms on the basis of the risk assessment (3), samples from breeding flocks were also tested for Al. According to the national regulations for certification of poultry breeding farms (4), blood samples from 60 birds must be taken annually from every breeding flock.
-These blood samples are to be tested for antibodies against Newcastle disease, as Norway is a non-vaccinating country.
-Ten of these 60 samples are also included in the national surveillance programme for Al.
+In addition to the samples taken from farms with table egg production (including all organic table egg producers with > 100 layers) and turkey meat production on the basis of the risk assessment (4), samples from breeding flocks were also tested for AI.
+According to the national regulations for certification of poultry breeding farms (5), blood samples from 60 birds must be taken annually from every breeding flock.
+These blood samples are tested for antibodies against Newcastle disease, as Norway is a non-vaccinating country.
+Ten of these 60 samples are also included in the national surveillance programme for AI.